William J. Dobson

 William J. "Will" Dobson is an American journalist and author who writes frequently on foreign affairs and international politics.
 He is the co-editor of the Journal of Democracy.
-Previous roles include Chief International Editor at NPR and the Politics and Foreign Affairs Editor for Slate.
+Previous roles include chief international editor at NPR and the politics and foreign affairs editor for Slate.

 Early life

 Dobson was born on a naval base in North Kingston, Rhode Island.
-His father, W. Joel Dobson, was a Lt.
-Commander in the U.S. Navy.
+His father, W. Joel Dobson, was a lieutenant commander in the U.S. Navy.
 His mother, Barbara Joyce Dobson, is an English teacher.

 Dobson grew up in Spartanburg, South Carolina, and attended Spartanburg Day School.
 He received a Bachelor of Arts summa cum laude from Middlebury College.
-He later earned a master's degree in East Asian Studies from Harvard University and a Juris Doctor cum laude from Harvard Law School.
+He later earned a master's degree in East Asian studies from Harvard University and a Juris Doctor cum laude from Harvard Law School.
 He lives in Washington, DC with his wife and two children.

 Career

-From 2004 to 2008, Dobson was the Managing Editor of Foreign Policy magazine.
+From 2004 to 2008, Dobson was the managing editor of Foreign Policy magazine.
 During his tenure at Foreign Policy, the magazine was nominated for a National Magazine Award five years in a row – the only magazine of its size to receive five consecutive nominations – and won the top prize twice.

-Previously, he served as the Senior Editor for Asia at Newsweek International and as Associate Editor at Foreign Affairs.
+Previously, he served as the senior editor for Asia at Newsweek International and as associate editor at Foreign Affairs.
 He has also been a visiting scholar at the Carnegie Endowment for International Peace.

 During the height of the Arab Spring, he wrote daily pieces on modern authoritarianism for the Washington Post’s editorial page.
 While reporting from Cairo, Dobson wrote the first account of the Egyptian military’s torture of female protestors in Tahrir Square.

 Dobson's first book, The Dictator's Learning Curve was published by Doubleday in 2012.
 The non-fiction book is an analysis of modern authoritarianism and has been reviewed by various media.
 The Washington Post, New York Times, Financial Times, and Publishers Weekly were among those giving positive reviews.